Connect with a certified trainer for free

 • Ice to reduce swelling

-• Over the counter medications if necessary to relieve pain
+• Over-the-counter medications if necessary to relieve pain

 Try these exercises to help address your condition: